Canning and Angels relievers shut down Mets in 3-2 victory

 New York has dropped consecutive one-run games for the first time all season.

-Canning (4-10) permitted three hits with four walks and eight strikeouts to win for the first time since June 24.
+Canning (4-10) permitted three hits with four walks and a season-high eight strikeouts to win for the first time since June 24.
+He yielded two runs — one earned.

+“I think I was in a good spot mentally, not trying to be so perfect and probably hiding the ball a bit better,” Canning said.

 Jose Quintana (6-7) allowed three runs over five innings for the Mets, who are 1-2 to start a zig-zagging, 10-game, four-city road trip.
 They head to St. Louis on Monday for a makeup game against the Cardinals.